reactiveui/splat/README.md

 - IModule defines a single Configure(IMutableDependencyResolver) method where you register services.
 - AppBuilder gathers modules and custom registrations, then applies them to a chosen resolver when Build() is called.
-- You can target the current Locator.CurrentMutable or an external container that implements IMutableDependencyResolver via UseCurrentSplatLocator().
+- You can target the current AppLocator.CurrentMutable or an external container that implements IMutableDependencyResolver via UseCurrentSplatLocator().

 ### Define modules